Photo by Kathryn Romeyn

 During Nyepi, the Hindu holiday honoring the new year, stillness and quiet sweep the island.
 Here’s what it’s like—and what to know if it’s happening when you’re visiting.

 For 24 hours each year, the Island of the Gods—as Bali is known—falls silent.
 Dead silent.
 The airport closes, halting the constant shuttling of tourists to one of Southeast Asia’s most popular vacation destinations.
 Cars remain parked; motorbikes sit unused.
+Phone companies turn off mobile internet on the island.
 Walking the streets, hitting the beach, working, lighting fires (even for cooking), and electricity are forbidden, rules that are enforced by local security guards called pecalang.
 The occasion is called Nyepi.
-It’s a tradition unique to Balinese Hindus, and it’s absolutely spectacular.
-This year, the holiday begins at 6 a.m. on March 17 and ends at 6 a.m. on March 18—sunrise to sunrise.
-The island goes dark and silent so that, on the New Year’s night when demons and gods fly overhead, they pass right by thinking it’s uninhabited—and will thus cause no harm.
+It’s a ritual unique to Balinese Hindus, and it’s absolutely spectacular.
+Balinese tradition dictates that the island goes dark and silent on the New Year’s night.
+It’s believed that when demons and gods fly overhead, they will pass right by, thinking it’s uninhabited—and will thus cause no harm.
+This year, the holiday begins at 6 a.m. on March 7 and ends at 6 a.m. on March 8—sunrise to sunrise.

 Some might balk at the idea of spending 24 hours of their vacation subject to restricted activity, but the meditative silence of Nyepi, the most sacred day of the year in Bali, is powerful and worth experiencing.